 Laws of Motion - First, Second, Third Law of Motion

 According to Newton's first law of motion, a moving body will keep moving as long as it’s not acted by any external force and a body at rest will keep being at rest unless acted by some amount of external force.
-This tendency of a body to keep remaining moving or keep remain at rest is known as Inertia.
+This tendency of a body to remain moving or remain at rest is known as Inertia.
 This is Newton's first law of motion.
+It is also called the law of inertia.

 Newtons first law of motion